morontt/doctrine-functions/README.md

 ### 2) Using Symfony 2

-With symfony 2 you can register yout functions in the `config.yml` file.
+With symfony 2 you can register you functions in the `config.yml` file.

 ```yaml
 doctrine: